 In Prince's 1982 band for the album 1999, Dez Dickerson was rockin' the popular Japanese headband of the 80s.

 In 2016 I finally took my first trip to the country.
 My hotel was in Kawasaki.
 I also spent a lot of time in Tokyo and Yokohama.
 Very quickly, that passive interest turned into an active one and I fell hard for the country and culture.
 Even with the anxiety of only knowing a handful of words, I felt comfortable.
-Actually, while I was still there on vacation, I got online and registered for Japanese classes at Edmonds Community College because I knew I would be back, and wanted to know more than konnichiwa and arigatou.
-After I returned home, I also wanted to keep learning more about the culture so I searched for events in the Seattle area to attend.
-I realized that it was time consuming going to a bunch of different websites, Facebook pages, signing up for various newsletters and more.
-So I decided to put it all in one place, and I called it Konnichiwa Seattle.
+While still there on vacation, I got online and registered for Japanese classes at Edmonds Community College because I knew I would be back, and wanted to know more than konnichiwa and arigatou.
+After I returned home, I continued to learn more about the culture and share my journey with others.
+So I decided to put it all in one place, and call it Konnichiwa Seattle.

 The inspiration for the future Konnichiwa Seattle Dance Company.
 From the movie Zatoichi (2003)